Deposits

 In Australia, lenders have certain loan eligibility criteria.
 Most financial institutions require a deposit amount of 20% of the purchase price of the home (plus enough extra savings to cover transaction costs such as solicitor/conveyancer fees, stamp duty and government taxes.
 There are also additional fees to budget for if it’s an investment property).

-Due to increasing house prices and deposit amounts, Australian lenders are more and more accepting alternative deposit options - such as lender’s mortgage insurance (LMI).
+Due to increasing house prices and deposit amounts, Australian lenders are more and more accepting alternative deposit options - such as a deposit loan or lender’s mortgage insurance (LMI).

 How much deposit do I need?